-Today marks the 70th anniversary of what they called “Victory over Japan Day” or “V-J Day,” when Japan surrendered in World War II, basically bringing that world conflict to an end.
+Today marks the anniversary of what they called “Victory over Japan Day” or “V-J Day,” when Japan surrendered in World War II, basically bringing that world conflict to an end on August 14, 1945.

 This occurred just nine days after the bombing of Hiroshima.
 That atomic bomb seemed to galvanize the concept of war and peace into a single, treacherous, and disturbingly quiet “cold war.”
 Seventy years later we have grown relatively complacent with the positives and negatives of nuclear power.
 We accept it in our homes for the convenience of a microwave oven (it’s true – popcorn used to take at least five minutes).
 We submit ourselves to x-rays and other medical uses of radiation.
 Only after a disaster like Chernobyl in 1986, do we pause to ponder anew the possibilities of a nuclear holocaust.